dickravison/aws-sftp-ha/README.md

 - Replace storage so that transfer is bidirectional, maybe EFS.
 - Create hosted zone through TF or dynamically look up the zone ID of a given hostname
 - Delete users that aren't present in DynamoDB.
-- Flesh the README out more..
+- Flesh the README out more